 If you’d like to join our email list to receive occasional announcements and updates, please click here.

 Here’s our 2014 t-shirt design, “Madame X,” by Tom Klein.
-You can order yours online with registration and we’ll have it ready for you to pick up at the event.
+We will have some for sale at the tionól.
+If you pre-ordered a t-shirt with your registration (the cutoff date for pre-orders was September 10), we’ll have it ready for you to pick up at the event.